brainsum/drupal8-startertheme/README.md

 builder tool too.
 Some rules can be fixed via CLI, but the most need manual work (You will get only warning messages.).

-_Another tool_: **[CSSComb](http://csscomb.com/)**.
-However it's an almost dead
-project (only maintained, but no any new features in the future), only a few (12) rules supported (Stylelint has more than 160 + plugins), but it can autofix everything and sorting CSS rules.
-Recommended to run it manually before commit a Sass file.
-Use the `.csscomb.json` with IDE/code editor plugins.
-CSSComb config based on Drupal's [CSSCombx](https://github.com/drugan/csscombx) config, but updated to latest version and added new css properties.

 Currently there aren't a "perfect" tool, so there are some caveats:

 * **stylelint-no-browser-hacks** _Stylelint plugin_ has been removed because it